 Even if you find yourself frustrated or overwhelmingly annoyed with the bride, avoid chatting about her behind her back or hosting a vent session with another bridesmaid.

 You Think Your Bridesmaid Role Ends When the Wedding Ends

 Just because the couple said "I do" doesn't mean your job as a bridesmaid has come to a complete stop and you can exit your role.
-The days after the wedding, the bride may turn to you for help with picking out photos for her album, helping her sort through gifts, and even just calling you to chat.
+In the days after the wedding, the bride may turn to you for help with picking out photos for her album, helping her sort through gifts, and even just calling you to chat.

-You Think You're Guaranteed a Plus-One
+You Think You're Guaranteed a Plus One

-Your Plus-One Becomes the Life of the Party
+Your Plus One Becomes the Life of the Party

-You Put Up a Fuss about the Dress
+You Put Up a Fuss About the Dress

 Even if yellow marigold is not your color or you don't like the way the seven layers of chiffon fall on your body, just remember that you're only going to be wearing this dress for one night.
-Complaining about the dress to the bride could jump start her stress levels.
+Complaining about the dress to the bride could jump-start her stress levels.

 You Make Excuses Instead of Being Honest